-BE{CH4,WW,m} is the baseline monthly methane emissions from wastewater (tCO2e)
+BE{CH4.WW.m} Is the baseline monthly methane emissions from wastewater (tCO2e)

-COD{available,m} is the monthly Chemical Oxygen Demand available for conversion which is equal to the monthly COD of the wastewater used for co-composting COD{baseline.m} plus COD carried on from the previous month (tCOD)
+COD{available,m} Is the monthly Chemical Oxygen Demand available for conversion which is equal to the storage tanks (measured in the project activity) (tCOD)

-COD{baseline,m} is the monthly Chemical Oxygen Demand of effluent entering anaerobic lagoons or storage tanks (measured in the project activity) (tCOD)
+$COD{baseline,m}$ Is the monthly Chemical Oxygen Demand of effluent entering anaerobic lagoons or

-B_o is the maximum methane producing capacity of the inlet effluent (tCH4/tCOD) is the methane conversion factor of the baseline storage system (fraction)
+B_o Is the maximum methane producing capacity of the inlet effluent (tCH4/tCOD) MCF{baseline} Is the methane conversion factor of the baseline storage system (fraction)

-GWP{CH4} is the Global Warming Potential of methane, default value 21
+GWP{CH4} Is the Global Warming Potential of methane, default value 21

-$COD{baseline,m}$ is to be directly measured in the project as the baseline activity level since the effluent that goes into the anaerobic lagoon or storage tanks in the baseline situation is the same as the one that goes into the project. $COD{baseline,m}$ is calculated as the product of $COD{c,baseline}$ concentration (kgCOD/m3) in the wastewater input to the project and the flow rate F{dig} (m3/month).
+$COD{baseline,m}$ is to be directly measured in the project as the baseline activity level since the effluent that goes into the anaerobic lagoon or storage tanks in the baseline situation is the same as the one that goes into the project. $COD{baseline,m}$ is calculated as the product of $COD{c,baseline}$ concentration (kg COD/m_3) in the wastewater input to the project and the flow rate $F{dig}(m^3/month)$.

-In case there is an effluent from the lagoons where the wastewater does not reside for at least 30 days in the baseline, COD{baseline} values should be adjusted by multiplying COD{baseline} by the following factor AD:
+In case there is an effluent from the lagoons where the wastewater does not reside for at least 30 days in the baseline, CODbaseline values should be adjusted by multiplying CODbaseline by the following factor AD: